In-Context Learning of Temporal Point Processes with Foundation Inference Models: Abstract

 \section{Abstract}

-Modeling event sequences of multiple event types with marked temporal point processes (MTPPs) provides a principled way to uncover governing dynamical rules and predict future events.
-Current neural network approaches to MTPP inference rely on training separate, specialized models for each target system.
-We pursue a radically different approach: drawing on amortized inference and in-context learning, we pretrain a deep neural network to infer, \textit{in-context}, the conditional intensity functions of event histories from a context defined by sets of event sequences.
-Pretraining is performed on a large synthetic dataset of MTPPs sampled from a broad distribution of Hawkes processes.
-Once pretrained, our \texttt{F}oundation \texttt{I}nference \texttt{M}odel for \texttt{P}oint \texttt{P}rocesses (\FIM) can estimate MTPPs from real-world data without any additional training, or be rapidly finetuned to target systems.
-Experiments show that this amortized approach matches the performance of specialized models on next-event prediction across common benchmark datasets.
+Modeling multi-type event sequences with marked temporal point processes (MTPPs) provides a principled framework for uncovering governing dynamical rules and predicting future events.
+Current neural approaches to MTPP inference typically require training separate, specialized models for each target system.
+We pursue a fundamentally different strategy: leveraging amortized inference and in-context learning, we pretrain a deep neural network to infer, \textit{in-context}, the conditional intensity functions of event histories from a context consisting of sets of event sequences.
+Pretraining is performed on a large synthetic dataset of MTPPs sampled from a broad distribution over point processes.
+Once pretrained, our \texttt{F}oundation \texttt{I}nference \texttt{M}odel for \texttt{P}oint \texttt{P}rocesses (\FIM) can estimate MTPPs from real-world data without additional training, or be rapidly finetuned to specific target systems.
+Across common benchmark datasets, \FIM matches the performance of specialized models in \textit{zero-shot mode}.
+After only a few finetuning iterations, \FIM\ further improves its predictions and \textit{outperforms competing methods on the majority of evaluated tasks}.